Yandex Cloud

 • environment: Cluster environment, PRODUCTION or PRESTABLE.

-• networkId: ID of the network the cluster will be deployed in.
+• networkId: ID of the network where your cluster will be deployed.

 • securityGroupIds: Security group IDs.